chkp-jguo/CGNS-for-VirtualWAN-Demo-Lab/README.md

 This lab will deploy the following:

 - **2 x Virtual WAN Hubs:** One hub in Region 1 and another in Region 2.
-- **Test Servers:** Each hub will have a spoke with test server connected for traffic and performance testing.
+- **Test Servers:** Each hub will have a connected spoke with an Ubuntu test server for traffic and performance testing.
-- **CloudGuard Network Security (CGNS):** CGNS will be deployed to both hubs
+- **CloudGuard Network Security (CGNS):** CGNS will be deployed in both hubs.

 ---